E. P. Thompson: Early-1960s: The Making of the English Working Class

-Time discipline
+Late-1960s: Time, Work-Discipline, and Industrial Capitalism

 Time discipline, as it pertains to sociology and anthropology, is the general name given to social and economic rules, conventions, customs, and expectations governing the measurement of time, the social currency and awareness of time measurements, and people's expectations concerning the observance of these customs by others.

 Thompson authored Time, Work-Discipline, and Industrial Capitalism, published in 1967, which posits that reliance on clock-time is a result of the European Industrial Revolution and that neither industrial capitalism nor the creation of the modern state would have been possible without the imposition of synchronic forms of time and work discipline.
 An accurate and precise record of time was not kept prior to the industrial revolution.
 The new clock-time imposed by government and capitalist interests replaced earlier, collective perceptions of time—such as natural rhythms of time like sunrise, sunset, and seasonal changes—that Thompson believed flowed from the collective wisdom of human societies.
 However, although it is likely that earlier views of time were imposed by religious and other social authorities prior to the industrial revolution, Thompson's work identified time discipline as an important concept for study within the social sciences.

 Thompson addresses the development of time as a measurement that has value and that can be controlled by social structures.
 As labor became more mechanized during the industrial revolution, time became more precise and standardized.
 Factory work changed the relationship that the capitalist and laborers had with time and the clock; clock time became a tool for social control.
 Capitalist interests demanded that the work of laborers be monitored accurately to ensure that cost of labor was to the maximum benefit of the capitalist.

-Freelance polemicist
+Post-academia

-Thompson left the University of Warwick in protest at the commercialisation of the academy, documented in the book Warwick University Limited (1971).
+Thompson left the University of Warwick in protest at its commercialisation, as documented in the book Warwick University Limited (1971).
 He continued to teach and lecture as a visiting professor, particularly in the United States.
 However, he increasingly worked as a freelance writer, contributing many essays to New Society, Socialist Register and historical journals.
-In 1978, he published The Poverty of Theory which attacked the structural Marxism of Louis Althusser and his followers in Britain on New Left Review (famously saying: "...all of them are Geschichtenscheissenschlopff, unhistorical shit").
+In 1978, he published The Poverty of Theory which attacked the structural Marxism of Louis Althusser and his followers in Britain on New Left Review (saying: "...all of them are Geschichtenscheissenschlopff, unhistorical shit").
 The title echoes that of Karl Marx's 1847 polemic against Pierre-Joseph Proudhon, The Poverty of Philosophy; and that of philosopher Karl Popper's 1936 book The Poverty of Historicism.
 Thompson's polemic provoked a book-length response from Perry Anderson entitled Arguments Within English Marxism.

-During the late 1970s, Thompson acquired a large public audience as a critic of the then Labour government's disregard of civil liberties; his writings from this time are collected in Writing By Candlelight (1980).
+During the late 1970s, Thompson acquired a large public audience as a critic of what he perceived as the then Labour government's disregard of civil liberties; his writings from this time are collected in Writing By Candlelight (1980).
 From 1981 onward, Thompson was a frequent contributor to the American magazine The Nation.